Jeff2Ma/postcss-lazysprite/README.md

 ## Features

-- Simple and easy, just need to put your all images to the special folder.
+- Simple and easy, just need to put your images to the special folder.

-- Retina support.
+- Retina support (@2x, @3x).

-- Fully work well with Sourcemap.
+- Fully work well with Source Map.

 - Cache way and good perfomance to run faster.